top of page

 Where is The Venue?

-On the GapChat podcast we discuss hot topics and enjoy listening to each other's opinions.
+On the GapChat podcasts we discuss a range of issues for young people and enjoy listening to each other's opinions.

-To listen to more episodes please subscribe to our channel.
+To listen to more episodes please subscribe to our YouTube channel.
+Listen to our podcasts on the Studio page below.